risckaust/risc-documentations/docs/source/1-z-robot-assembly.rst

 Basic principles
 -----

+This tutorial will guide you how to build a skid-steer rover.
+Skid-steer vehicles have the wheels mechanically locked in synchronization on each side, and where the left-side drive wheels can be driven independently of the right-side drive wheels.

-Feel free to place the components anywhere inside the frame but take care of wires.
+While building the rover, feel free to place the components anywhere inside the frame but take care of wires.
 Carefully choose zipties, shrinking tubes, double sided tapes or soldering for different situations.

 Preliminaries
 ------